jbethuel/monorepo/README.md

 # sample script to run web
 yarn web dev

-# running dev across all packages that has dev script in its package.json
+# running dev across all packages that has dev script in its respective package.json
 yarn dev
 ```